 Our operations are subject to all operating hazards and risks incident to handling, storing, transporting and providing customers with combustible liquids such as propane.
-As a result, we have been, and likely will be, a defendant in legal proceedings and litigation arising in the ordinary course of business.
-We maintain insurance policies with insurers in such amounts and with such coverages and deductibles as we believe are reasonable and prudent.
-However, our insurance may not be adequate to protect us from all material expenses related to potential future claims for personal injury and property damage.
+As a result, we may be a defendant in legal proceedings and litigation arising in the ordinary course of business.
+Our insurance may not be adequate to protect us from all material expenses related to potential future claims for personal and property damage.
 In addition, the occurrence of a serious accident, whether or not we are involved, may have an adverse effect on the public's desire to use our products.